mocklis/mocklis.docs/source/reference/index.rst

     mock.Item
         .If(g => g % 2 == 0, null, b => b.Return("Even"))
         .Return("Odd");

+The ``null`` argument is for a parameter that decides when to use the if-branch when writing to the indexer.

 ``If`` steps provide you with a `joinpoint` representing the non-if branch (called 'ElseBranch').
 In the following sample we have a property, where both the getter and setter are connected to the same ``Stored`` step.
 Only calls